 - Introduce yourself.

 - Welcome the audience and announce the title of the session.

 For Each Talk

-- Introduce the tile of the presentation, the presenter, and all of the authors.
+- The AV Technician will put the first slide of the talk on the screen.
+Introduce the title of the presentation, the presenter, and all of the authors.

-- When the red light appears on the timer (at 12 minutes) get on stage to make it clear that the presentation is finishing up.
+- When the red light appears on the timer (at 12 minutes) move to the stage to make it clear to the speaker that their presentation time is nearing end.

 - You decide (not the presenter) who asks questions.
 So you invite the audience.

 - If possible, prepare a question to get the discussion started.
 If there are no more questions, no worries, take a break.
 Just make sure that the next talk starts on time (no earlier).